Field Experiments

 Location: Zambia

-5. When Goal Setting Forges Ahead but Stops Short (with Asadul Islam, Sungoh Kwon, Eema Masood, Shwetlena Sabarwal, and Deepak Saraswat)
+5. All Pain and No Gain: When Goal Setting Leads to More Effort but No Gains in Test Scores (with Asadul Islam, Sungoh Kwon, Eema Masood, Shwetlena Sabarwal, and Deepak Saraswat)

 Partners & Donors: World Bank, and Ministry of Education and Vocational Training (Zanzibar)